Getting recognized by Billboard two weeks after her album release is no mean feat.

 It was the perfect wedding song.
 ‘Who made this song?’ was the question that continually popped up whenever the record got a spin.
 It wasn’t a regular Nigerian pop song; save for Asa, we hadn’t heard any Nigerian female bless us with such a melody that surpassed our ears to our hearts in ages.

-Soon we began to slowly figure out who she was: he name was Simi and she was signed to X3M- the same label that housed former Project Fame contestant, Praiz.
+Soon we began to slowly figure out who she was: her name was Simi and she is signed to X3M – the same label that houses former Project Fame contestant, Praiz.

-She was new, but she wasn’t a newbie: she’s released an album as far back as 2008 but didn’t quite move the needle.
+Although new to many, she wasn’t a newbie: she’s released an album as far back as 2008 but it didn’t quite move the needle.
 Her career started in church and she wrote her first song at the age of 10.

 In January 2014, Simi released a 5 track compilation, Relentless; which saw the singer cover some popular global records like Rhianna’s Man Down.
 The Relentless EP propelled the singer to new grounds and eventually earned her a record deal with X3M Music.

-Being signed to X3M however availed her the opportunity of honing her talent the same way Praiz had done- and possibly carve a niche for herself.
+Being signed to X3M, however, availed her the opportunity of honing her talent the same way Praiz had done and overall, carve a niche for herself.

 ‘Will she eventually switch lanes?
 Is she a one hit wonder?
-All of these and more were the questions fans figured at the time.
+All of these and more were the questions of her growing audience at the time.

-But Simi took her destiny into her own hands and cleared all doubts; one song at time.
-Not only has she proven to be a terrific singer – her super powers extends to the production lab as her hands were heavily involved in the production process of Adekunle Gold‘s Gold album.
+But Simi took her destiny into her own hands and cleared all doubts; one song at a time.
+Not only has she proven to be a terrific singer – her superpowers extends to the production lab as her hands were heavily involved in the production of Adekunle Gold‘s debut “Gold” album.